 As a part of SL's commitment to creating awareness of good oral hygiene, every child involved in the program receives a goody bag containing a toothbrush, toothpaste and an educational leaflet with dental tips.

 In 2019, around 105,000 children participated in this program, and the total participants across Malaysia since the Program started in 1998 has reached more than 1.1 million.

 6 Participation in the 4th Malaysian Dental Therapists’ Scientific Conference (MDTSC) 2019

 The 4th Malaysian Dental Therapists’ Scientific Conference (MDTSC) 2019 was held April 5-7, 2019 at Berjaya Times Square in Kuala Lumpur.
-This event is held every two years and Southern Lion participates as one of its major sponsors with the aim of strengthening its relationship with the Malaysian Dental Therapists Association (MDTA) and to introduce the Systema brand.
+This event is held every two years and SL participates as one of its major sponsors with the aim of strengthening its relationship with the Malaysian Dental Therapists Association (MDTA) and to introduce the Systema brand.
 The conference is a good opportunity to increase awareness of the Lion Dental Health Program and increase collaboration with the MDTA, as it welcomes dental professionals from all over Malaysia.
 A total of 800 dental therapists from across Malaysia attended this conference.

 7 Save Your Gums, Save Your Teeth Campaign*